SWE443-TeamRed/open-bank/kanban/ToDo/Create_Delete_Account.md

 Description:

 	Add methods to Database that will create and delete Accounts.
+	Test to see if the methods work properly.

 	Note:
 	 - Created accounts need an initial seeding of over $0.00